davcs86/frontend-nanodegree-mobile-portfolio/README.md

 - Moved the styles and scripts to just before the closing `body` tag to avoid render blocking.
 - Moved `div#movingPizzas1` outside of any other div in order to create an independent layer, to improve _Composite layer_ times.
 - The script `js/main.js` is loaded asynchronous.
-- With exception of the page `DOMContentLoaded` event, which creates
+- Added the extra large size for pizza slider.
+- All the assets (css, js and images) are minified and optimized.

 ##### JS

 ##### Result

-- Check out the page [here](https://github.com/udacity/frontend-nanodegree-mobile-portfolio)
+- Check out the page [here](http://d-castillo.info/udacity/frontend-nanodegree-mobile-portfolio/views/pizza.html)